Skip to main content

 1.When lead times are tight, and dates can’t move

 Events have fixed dates.
-Conferences, launches, community days, and internal milestones cannot be rescheduled, and compressed timelines make offshore supply chains a liability.
-For buyers working toward a fixed deadline, local production often determines whether delivery is successful or whether a backup option is required.
+Conferences, launches, community days, and internal milestones cannot be rescheduled.
+Compressed timelines make offshore supply chains a liability.
+For buyers working toward a fixed deadline, local production often determines whether delivery is successful or if a backup option is required.

 Australian-made products remove several layers of uncertainty: